 Wiles also coached John Engelberger, who was named to the second team on The Associated Press All-America team, and tackle David Pugh, who was a third-team All-America pick by The Sporting News.
 In 2008, end Chris Ellis and tackle Carlton Powell were both taken in the NFL Draft.
 In 2009, Jason Worilds flourished under his guidance and was drafted in the second round by the Pittsburgh Steelers.
 Two other players also signed NFL free agent deals.

-In all, 20 of Wiles’ players have won all-conference honors, including Tapp, who was a first-team All-ACC pick during each of the Hokies’ first two seasons in the league.
-In 2008, ends Orion Martin and Worilds both earned second-team honors and were among the league leaders in sacks and tackles for loss.
+In all, 22 of Wiles’ players have won all-conference honors, including Tapp, who was a first-team All-ACC pick during each of the Hokies’ first two seasons in the league.
+In 2013, eall four starting linemen made one of the two All-ACC squads.

 During the 1999 season, Wiles coached a veteran line which he helped mold into what The Sporting News rated as the best Division I-A defensive line in the college ranks prior to the season.
 That line helped the Hokies finish first in the nation in scoring defense and third in rushing defense and total defense.
 Tech’s 2001 defensive line was rated as the fourth-best in Division I-A by The Sporting News.